Job4/demo-app-assignment/README.md

     - The [toolchain](https://beta.reactjs.org/learn/start-a-new-react-project) of your choice
     - [Function components](https://beta.reactjs.org/learn/start-a-new-react-project) describing the required UI

-Use a hosted git-based versionning system (like [GitHub](https://github.com/)).
-Once you are done with your test, we would like to heave read-access to the repository.
+Use a hosted git-based versionning system (like [GitHub](https://github.com/)) :
+- Once you are done with your test, we would like to heave read-access to the repository.
+- Build your project in a [monorepo](https://danielpecos.com/assets/2020/02/monorepos.png)

 ## :telescope: Tips for a successful demo-app